heraldb/pysudoku/README.md

 The base classes Cell, Group and Puzzle are agnostic for sudoku layout.
 To support other sudoku types than the popular 9x9 type, write a variant of Puzzle9x9 and `sudoky.py` to deal with the other type.

+## To be done
+* Fix hint mode for cases where trial & error with backtracking is used.
+* nicer print layout for hyper sudokus.